STAND. COM. REP. NO. 23-20

 Thirtieth State Legislature

 State of Hawaii

-Your Committees on Public Safety, Intergovernmental, and Military Affairs and Human Services, to which was referred S.B.
-No. 2345 entitled:
+Your Committee on Labor & Public Employment, to which was referred H.B.
+No. 2054 entitled:

-"A BILL FOR AN ACT RELATING TO CHILDREN AND FAMILY OF INCARCERATED INDIVIDUALS,"
+"A BILL FOR AN ACT RELATING TO EMPLOYMENT PRACTICES,"

-As affirmed by the records of votes of the members of your Committees on Public Safety, Intergovernmental, and Military Affairs and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2345 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Labor & Public Employment that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2054, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 2054, H.D.
+1, and be referred to your Committee on Judiciary.